What difference does a feminist foreign policy make?

 How do FFP governments fair?

-At this point, FFP appears to still mainly consist of “agenda setting” and “normative entrepreneurship” in thematic areas which had already received attention from the respective governments prior to the introduction of the policy.37 These include:
+At this point, FFP appears to still mainly consist of “agenda setting” and “normative entrepreneurship” in thematic areas which had already received attention from the respective governments prior to the introduction of the policy.

 - The promotion of gender equality as an issue of concern in international and regional organisations.
 The announcement of the Swedish government that upon its country’s entry into NATO it would promote FFP within the organisation, can be considered as the most recent example of this.